TomasHubelbauer/regex/README.md

 ## To-Do

-### Implement the match navigation buttons

 ### Make the highlight work on diffs and have the editor send diffs in change

 So that the highlight is responsible for updating, adding and deleting tokens instead of us flushing the whole thing each time.

-### Sync text area and highlight div scrolls
+Do this in a new repo dedicated to the editor control based on diffs.

-### Sync cursor between the two text areas so that it is always on the same char
+### Sync cursor between pattern and code so that it is always on the same char

-### Expand syntax highlighting of the regex (both sides) and the JS code prelude

-### Make match grid area a list where clicking an item highlights in regex & text

-### Highlight groups/matches in the text editor

-### Implement the toggle between multiple and single line code output

-Single-line mode strips comments.
-Right now both variants are shown at once.

-### Implement the copy to clipboard button to the code grid area

-### Implement the highlight selector of the text grid area
+### Implement text area "background" highlights - the text language highlighting

-To make it easier to spot patterns to base the regex on in the text area.
-Start off with HTML only or maybe HTML and CSS or something for the highlights.

-### Implement the checkboxen for flags to the regex grid area title

-### Fix text are font not being applied in mobile Safari

-### Fix mobile Safari crashing when clearing the textarea

 ### Use a 1x4 layout on mobile as compared to 2x2 on desktop